Process started: You are kindly invited to take part in the process of drafting the report on the implementation of the PRTR Protocol in Germany

 The drafting of the report on the implementation of the international PRTR-Protocol and register in Germany is a transparent process involving the public.
 The first draft of the implementation report is available for comments at first draft of the implementation report, deadline 24 November 2013.
 The draft contains answers to the questions requested including background information.

-You may submit your comments to mail(at)thru.de.
+You may submit your comments to email@example.com.
 All comments will be considered for the final version of the report.
 We are looking forward to your contribution.

 Under Downloads, you will find the decision (in EN and DE) on the implementation report released during the first PRTR-Conference held in 2010.
 The questions about the legal and practical implementation process are listed in the Annex of the decision.